Lawrence’s Limestone school creates ‘immersive art experience’ focused on love; downtown event runs through Valentine’s Day

 Along with the six local artists, Herrera said that the school’s sixth and seventh graders helped design an exhibition that could involve all the different students.
 Their idea soon took the form of creating the basement of a fictional character named “Great Grandma Opal.”

 Herrera said to create the basement, the students first had to create her life and lore first.
-They created this “amazing life” for Grandma Opal, with artistic pieces that represent inside jokes about her backstory.
-Her basement also includes portraits in different artistic styles — like Cubism — of Grandma Opal, with her likeness based on a photo of a random woman that the kids found at the Antique Mall and “decided it was her,” Herrera said.
+They created this “amazing life” for Great Grandma Opal, with artistic pieces that represent inside jokes about her backstory.
+Her basement also includes portraits of her in different artistic styles, such as Cubism — her likeness is based on a photo of a woman that the kids found at the Lawrence Antique Mall and “decided it was her,” Herrera said.

 photo by: Bremen Keasey/Journal-World